ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 end
 ```

-Create the `OnJoined` function at the end of the script.
-This function will add the player who joined to the `players` table to keep track if they have a boost or not.
-At the same time, the `perkChangedEvent` is connected so that when that player purchases a perk, the `PerkChanged` function will be called.
+This function will remove the player from the `players` table.
+Setting the value to `nil` will remove that entry from the table.

 ```lua
 local function OnLeft(player)